-The Woodlawn CBC is located near an abundance of historical sites and regionally important destinations, including Mount Vernon, Washington's Grist Mill, the Woodlawn and Pope-Leighey House, the Mount Vernon Country Club, Fort Belvoir and the planned National Museum of the United States Army.
+The Woodlawn CBC is located near an abundance of historical sites and regionally important destinations, including Mount Vernon, Washington's Grist Mill, the Woodlawn and Pope-Leighey House, the Mount Vernon Country Club, Fort Belvoir, and the planned National Museum of the United States Army.
 This area of Richmond Highway is also distinguished by its environmental assets and proximity to the Potomac River.
 Dogue Creek and associated environmental corridors traverse the area from north to south and ultimately lead to the Potomac River.

-The Woodlawn CBC contains three major shopping centers located on the northwest side of Richmond Highway: Woodlawn Shopping Center, Engleside Plaza and Sacramento Center.
+The Woodlawn CBC contains three major shopping centers located on the northwest side of Richmond Highway: Woodlawn Shopping Center, Engleside Plaza, and Sacramento Center.
 On the southeast side of Richmond Highway there are strip commercial uses, including fast food restaurants, auto repair establishments and converted residences.
-Two small shopping centers - Cooper Center and Pear Tree Village - located on the southeast side of Richmond Highway, offer a well-designed collection of locally-oriented retail and service businesses.
-Figure 55 indicates the geographic location of land units in the Woodlawn CBC.

-Figure 55 indicates the geographic location of land units in the Woodlawn CBC, shown in yellow, and the Suburban Neighborhood Areas between the CBCs, shown in green
+Two small shopping centers, Cooper Center and Pear Tree Village, located on the southeast side of Richmond Highway, offer a well-designed collection of locally-oriented retail and service businesses.
+Figure 56 indicates the geographic location of land units in the Woodlawn CBC, shown in yellow, and the Suburban Neighborhood Areas on either side of the CBC, shown in green.